-The Complete History of the Wedding Ring and its importance!
+The Complete History of the Wedding Ring and Its Importance!

 Wedding Ring History Through Different Cultures

 This tradition was adopted by the Romans as well, but instead of giving the ring to a woman as a symbol of love, they used the rings for showing ownership over her.
-They made their rings out of iron, and these rings were known as “Anulus Pronubus”, the symbol of permanence and strength.
+They made their rings out of iron, and these rings were known as “Annulus Pronubus”, the symbol of permanence and strength.
 The Romans were also the first who started engraving their rings.

 Wedding Ring History – The Meaning of the Ring Finger